nymtech/nym/documentation/operators/src/nodes/maintenance.md

 # for mix node, gateway and network requester
 sudo ufw allow 1789,1790,8000,9000,9001,22/tcp

+# In case of reverse proxy for the Gateway swagger page add:
+sudo ufw allow 8080,80/443

 # for validator
 sudo ufw allow 1317,26656,26660,22,80,443/tcp
 ```